First Move · USII Daily ·

 What others are saying

 The Soufan Center.
-Irrespective of whether a deal is reached to end the ongoing U.S.-Israeli war against Iran, it seems likely that Tehran will continue to cultivate a network of proxy groups, viewing them as strategic depth.
+The Soufan Center suggests that "irrespective of whether a deal is reached to end the ongoing U.S.-Israeli war against Iran, it seems likely that Tehran will continue to cultivate a network of proxy groups... forming the cornerstone of Tehran's hybrid warfare approach."

 What weโ€™ll be watching